Arbazkhan4712/JARVIS-AI/README.md

 # JARVIS-AI
-It is an AI assistant which will automate your task
+It is an AI assistant which will automate your task.

 **DEMO VIDEO**